-It should be neatly and completely done in the manner assigned by the teacher.

-It should be made up if the student is absent.
+- It should be done on time. - It should be neatly and completely done in the manner assigned by the teacher. - It should be made up if the student is absent.

 GRADING SYSTEM

 A system of numerical grades is used in the middle school.
 Numerical grades can be converted to letter grades according to the following scale: